intel/AiCSD/docs_src/index.md

 - **Third-party Input Devices:** The devices supply the images that will be processed.
 Examples include an optical microscope or conveyor belt camera.

 !!!
 Note
-    Currently, the reference implementation supplies a biopharma pipeline example.
+    Currently, the reference implementation supplies a image classification pipeline example.

 ## Setup
 Set up a 2-system configuration, an edge system running Ubuntu and OEM equipment running WSL2 or Ubuntu.